ACADEMIC INFORMATION

 Advisors have access to a wide range of information on credit transfer.
 Students should work with an advisor to design a pathway consistent with the student's educational goals.
 Changes in plans should be discussed with the advisor to avoid potential transfer problems.

-In order to assist students transferring to other institutions within the state of Texas, Hill College has joined with other junior/community colleges and universities in the State of Texas and has adopted a common course numbering system.
-The purpose of the numbering system is to improve articulation and assist students who are transferring between institutions.
+To assist students transferring to other institutions within the state of Texas, Hill College has joined with other junior/community colleges and universities in the State of Texas and has adopted a common course numbering system.
+The numbering system improves articulation and assists students transferring between institutions.

 A senior college is authorized by the Association of Texas Colleges to accept 66 semester hours from a junior college.
 After attending a senior college, a student may transfer 6 additional hours (in addition to the 66) from the junior college provided the hours are approved in advance by the senior college.

-Many schools will accept 72 semester credit hours from a junior college because of the heavy load required of freshman and sophomore students in some degrees.
+Many schools will accept 72 semester credit hours from a junior college because of the heavy load required of first year and sophomore students in some degrees.

 RESOLUTION OF TRANSFER DISPUTES